AlexEltonPym/hearth-mici/classic_sim/readme.md

 # Card changes
 Not all cards can be implemented directly, so the following cards are implemented slighly differently:
-Tracking: Tutor for a beast instead of draw 3 discard 2 Explosive shot: Deal 3x3 damage to targets with replace=True for 6 mana (+1)
+Tracking: Tutor for a beast instead of draw 3 discard 2 Explosive shot: Deal 3x3 damage to targets with replace=True for 6 mana (+1) #todo change to 5 randomly and 2x2 randomly Arcane Missiles: Can overkill a minion
+Frozen: Clears at end of turn, not missing next attack.
+This means if you freeze your own minion it will clear at end of turn, regardless of if its attacked or not

 ## Running the simulator
 Create a virtual environment, then install the requirements: